 Need to Save?
 Here's How You Trick Yourself Into It

-We all know that spending less and saving more money are things that we should do, but the “do” part is often what gets in the way.
+We all know that spending less and saving more money are two things we all should do, problem is, the “do” part of the equation is often left out.
 When you’ve got a full-time job, a family, and a social life to tend to, adding one more thing to the to-do list can become a huge hurdle.
 That’s why I’ve taken to tricking myself into spending less money, so it becomes more automatic.
 Yes, I like to play mind games on myself—mind games that save me dough.
-Read on to learn this special kind of witchcraft.

 Practically everywhere we look, we’re visually tempted by things we could spend money on (cars, clothes, cocktails!), but how about things we should save for?
 If I’m saving up for a vacation, I’ll put a photo of my dream destination in my wallet right next to my credit cards, and whenever I’m on the verge of swiping the plastic, I’ll give it a second thought.
 Is online shopping your downfall?
 Make that scene from Tulum your desktop background.

 Get Pumped About Affordable Things

 Before you can spend less, you should figure out where you’re overspending.
 Once you do that… find thrill in a more affordable alternative.
 For example, when one of our contributors, Sabrina Hoverkamp, was saving up for a year of travel, she and her boyfriend gave up fancy restaurants for silly nights at Sizzler; after a while, they came to love their casual nights at the salad bar.
 Find yourself blowing your budget on front-row tickets to a game?
 Maybe it’s time you realized all the fun—and bonding—is up in the nosebleeds.

 Enroll in Direct Deposit at a Different Bank